-Keeping Children Safe in Education (KCSIE) 2022 advises that peer on peer abuse should now be referred to as child on child abuse.
-It states that 'Governing bodies and proprietors should ensure their safeguarding and child protection policy includes procedures to minimise the risk of child on child abuse and sets out how allegations of child on child abuse will be investigated and dealt with' (paragraph 155).
+Keeping Children Safe in Education (KCSIE) 2024 states that 'Governing bodies and proprietors should ensure their safeguarding and child protection policy includes procedures to minimise the risk of child on child abuse and sets out how allegations of child on child abuse will be investigated and dealt with' (paragraph 159).
 The document also states that schools "should respond to all signs, reports and concerns of child-on-child sexual violence and sexual harassment".
-KCSIE 2022 also advises that a specific policy on child on child abuse is in place to ensure that all staff are clear about what they need to do and recognise that "it could happen here".
+KCSIE 2024 also advises that a specific policy on child on child abuse is in place to ensure that all staff are clear about what they need to do and recognise that "it could happen here".

-Part Five of Keeping Children Safe in Education 2022 focuses on sexual violence and sexual harassment.
+Part Five of Keeping Children Safe in Education 2024 focuses on sexual violence and sexual harassment.
 We have therefore incorporated the key guidance from this section which should be accessed for more information.

-There is additional advice available to schools in the guidance Sexual Violence and sexual harassment between children in schools and colleges September 2021
+There is additional advice available to schools in the guidance Sexual Violence and sexual harassment between children in schools and colleges September 2021.